Story

 XPENG Iron is the kind of humanoid program HumanoidRoster should track early: it comes from a real industrial company with manufacturing experience, autonomy infrastructure, and a reason to care about embodied AI beyond a fundraising deck.

 That does not make Iron proven.
 The public story is still mostly XPENG-controlled launch material and Physical AI positioning.
-There is not yet enough independent evidence to score it like a factory pilot, and the profile should avoid treating mass-production ambition as deployment reality.
+XPENG now says it is aiming for year-end mass production, showroom deployment, and commercial deliveries next year, and its CVPR 2026 news item adds research-ecosystem visibility around Physical AI.
+June 2026 CnEVPost and KrASIA personnel coverage about a robotics product/product-lead departure is worth tracking as execution-risk context around that schedule, but it is not a robot capability datapoint.
+There is not yet enough independent evidence to score it like a factory pilot, and the profile should avoid treating mass-production ambition, conference visibility, or personnel-change coverage as deployment reality.

 The reason to include Iron now is signal.
 If automakers become serious humanoid builders, XPENG is one of the programs that could matter.
 The profile should stay conservative until public specs, customer use, or repeatable work-cell evidence catches up.